friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

   * Add Key(s): Alt+K
   * Object to Path: Shift+Ctrl+C
   * Stroke to Path: Ctrl+Alt+C
-* Added support for HiDPI rounding in the UI to fix visual artifacts on some font-scaled configurations (Uncheck "HiDPI PassThrough" in settings/wizard to enable).
+* Added support for HiDPI rounding in the UI to fix visual artifacts on some font-scaled configurations (Uncheck "HiDPI PassThrough" in settings to enable).
 * Various small UI/UX tweaks.
+* Fixed some UI issues on macOS.

 ### Bug Fixes & Stability

 * Core & Animation:
+  * Fixed issues with rotation when using the flip function
   * Added fallback behaviors and safety checks to prevent crashes when handling corrupted or incompatible node data.
   * Fixed regression in color animator button (would not update color if changed).
   * Fixed a crash if a linked item didn't have a color animator.
-  * Fixed parent effect (Note: Changes to this effect may introduce different output in older projects).
+  * Fixed parent effect (**Note:** Changes to this effect **will** introduce different output in older projects).
 * Scenes:
   * Fixed crash when deleting a scene linked in another scene.
   * Fixed a crash when unselecting (set none) a linked scene target.